memorius/policy-auction/README-datastructures.txt

 policies:
   Policy current config and calculated totals.
   - total_votes: cached count that resulted from the last policy_new_votes change.
-Any operation that changes policy_current_votes will then read back, calculate and write this column, with the write timestamp set to the time we started the read back.
+Any operation that changes policy_new_votes will then read back, calculate and write this column, with the write timestamp set to the time we started the read back.
 Also, we'll have a periodic background process (say, every few minutes) that recalculates it - last resort protection against failures in the recalc following any given update.
   - finalized_votes: This is the count of all the votes that have been "finalized" and copied to "policies_vote_history", i.e. they are old enough that we can be sure that all writes have arrived and conflicts are resolved.
 This provides the base value to which increments in policy_new_votes are added when recalculating policies.total_votes.
 The timeUUID is the "version" from the latest vote included in the count - in a single column because it's critical they're always updated atomically together.

 user_policy_votes: